geosteering-no/10000-geosteering-interpretations-and-decisions/README.md

 @misc{Alyaev2025Dataset,
-  author       = {Alyaev, Sergey and Cheraghi, Yasaman and Kuvaev, Igor and Clark, Stephen and Zhuravlev, Andrei}, title        = {Supporting Data for Over 10,000 Directional Drilling Decisions from the Geosteering World Cup 2021}, year         = {2025}, publisher    = {Zenodo}, doi          = {10.5281/zenodo.XXXXXXX},
+  author       = {Alyaev, Sergey and Cheraghi, Yasaman and Kuvaev, Igor and Clark, Stephen and Zhuravlev, Andrei}, title        = {10,000 Interpretations and Decisions from the Geosteering World Cup 2021}, year         = {2025}, publisher    = {Zenodo}, doi          = {10.5281/zenodo.XXXXXXX},